This post may contain affiliate links. Please see my disclosure policy to learn more.

 Norway Maple Tree

 When Dutch elm disease decimated the American elm population in the 1960s, the Norwegian maple was overplanted as a street tree.
 It’s a beautiful tree with gorgeous fall foliage, but Norway maples self-seed freely, to the point of being a nuisance.
-The deep shade and shallow roots and the thick shade and plentiful subterranean growths make it really difficult to develop anything beneath them.
+The deep shade and shallow roots, and the thick shade and plentiful subterranean growths make it really difficult to develop anything beneath them.
 If you have a Norway maple, you’re likely to spend a lot of time and money trying to get rid of it.

 Eucalyptus Tree

 The eucalyptus tree is an Australian native that has become popular in the United States for its fast growth rate and ability to thrive in a variety of climates.
 However, this tree should not be planted in your yard because it can be dangerous.
 The eucalyptus tree produces oils that can be toxic if ingested or inhaled.
 These oils can also cause skin irritation and respiratory problems.
-If you have young children or pets, it is best to avoid planting a eucalyptus tree in your yard.
+If you have young children or pets, it is best to avoid planting an eucalyptus tree in your yard.

 Red Oak